yasmeensalah/varbase_bootstrap_paragraphs/README.md

   * Verify installation by visiting /admin/structure/paragraphs_type and seeing your new Paragraph bundles.
   * On the Simple bundle, click Manage fields and choose which Text formats to use.
-We recommend a *Full HTML* for the Simple.
+We recommend a *Rich Text* text format for the Rich Text paragraph type.
   * Go to your content type and add a new field to type Entity revisions, Paragraphs.
   * Allow unlimited so creators can add more that one Paragraph to the node.